kulics/koral/book-en/judgment.md

 }
 ```
 # Boolean Judgment
 When the judgment value is only `bool`, the statement is executed only if it is `true`.
-If we also need to handle `false` at the same time, then we can use the auxiliary notation `? value {}` To declare another statement.
+If we also need to handle `false` at the same time, then we can use the auxiliary notation `? value {}` to continue declare another statement.

 E.g:
 ```